- What Is A Drone Control App?

 ACIS Compliance

 Many drones require integration with the ACIS (Allied Command and Control Information System) or its equivalent.
 This system boosts interoperability and supports the standardisation of command and control systems across NATO member states.
 It also includes specific security protocols and standards.
-Ensuring compliance with ACIS security standards during the development of a drone control app helps reduce the risk of data breaches, minimises compatibility issues, and opens up a wider market for drone technologies and solutions.
+Ensuring compliance with ACIS security standards during the drone control application development helps reduce the risk of data breaches, minimises compatibility issues, and opens up a wider market for drone technologies and solutions.

 What Software is Needed for a Drone